mveeprojects/JavaSpringBootAPIProxy/README.md

 **API:** http://localhost/proxy/mark

-Consolidates all proxied API responses for a given name (mark, see wiremock endpoints below) into a single JSON response.
+Consolidates all proxied API responses for a given name (mark, see wiremock endpoints below) into a JSON array.
 ```
 [
   {